-Combining the authors’ personal weight-loss stories with their passion for economics, this bold new behavioral approach to dieting recommends micro habits and meta-rules that will enable dieters to control their impulses to overeat, approach food in a healthier way, and lose weight once and for all.
+A bold and sensible new behavioral approach to dieting—driven by economic principles— that recommends micro-habits and meta-rules to help control impulses to overeat, approach food in a healthier way, and lose weight once and for all.

 Christopher Payne is an economist with expertise in banking and finance.
 Originally from London, he holds a PhD from the London School of Economics.
 Currently living in the Middle East, he has previously worked, among other places, at Bloomberg, JPMorgan, and PriceWaterhouseCoopers.
 Along with Rob Barnett, he is the coauthor of The Economists’ Diet.
 His first book was The Consumer, Credit and Neoliberalism.